Here are two simple ways to select colors when making beaded jewelry. Both methods give you beautiful color combos!

-How To Select Colours For Jewelry-Making
+How To Select Colors For Jewelry-Making

 Okay fine.
 It’s really just an excuse to buy more beads.
 Anyway… moving on!

-What Is a Colour Wheel?
+What Is a Color Wheel?

-Different Types of Colour Schemes
+Different Types of Color Schemes

-Which Colour Wheel To Use?
+Which Color Wheel To Use?

 Now, if all of that information just went way over your head, don’t panic.
-The Dritz Quilting Rainbow Colour Wheel Selector makes the whole process really easy.
+The Dritz Quilting Rainbow Color Wheel Selector makes the whole process really easy.
 Here’s a video that shows you the tool and exactly how you use it:

 Did you enjoy this post?
 If so, don’t forget to share it on Pinterest!